The 3 Reasons You Should Be Turning Off Devices During a Brownout

 We don’t believe in ghosts, so when the lights start flickering, we know what it usually means: an electrical brownout.

 Just like blackouts, brownouts can occur due to problems with power lines or from severe weather.
 However, brownouts can also be instituted intentionally by power companies.
-When the power grid is being overloaded with high demand–on really hot days, for instance–electrical companies will sometimes initiate brownouts in certain geographic areas in order to conserve electricity and prevent a full out blackout.
+When the power grid is being overloaded with high demand–on really hot days, for instance–electrical companies will sometimes initiate brownouts in certain geographic areas to conserve electricity and prevent a full-out blackout.